 Table of Contents

 In the past years, we’ve been observing a rapid advancement of technology and its growing use across various domains, including banking.
 At the same time, the advancement of technology also means that fraudulent activities have become more sophisticated and now require much more powerful tools to confront them.
-Deloitte, for example, mentions the danger of generative AI in terms of synthetic fraud and the creation of fake personas on the basis of real and fabricated data.
+The AFP 2025 Survey reports that 79% of companies suffered from actual or attempted payment fraud in 2024.
+And according to the report by GASA, the financial losses from international scammers count up to $1 trillion in 12 months as of 2024.

-With that being said, it’s obvious that both established banks and aspiring financial startups need to invest in powerful and next-gen fraud detection tools such as Artificial Intelligence-based ones.
+That being said, it’s obvious that both established banks and aspiring financial startups need to invest in powerful and next-gen fraud detection tools such as artificial intelligence-based ones.
 Below we’ll discuss the main idea behind AI fraud detection and real-life use cases of this technology in banking.

 AI vs traditional methods